Admissions

 Special consideration for direct admission into the FPU D.P.T. program is offered for undergraduates in three pathways:

 - Current FPU Student P.T.
-Direct Admit: Current students who meet the established levels of academic success in the undergraduate courses (see below) can apply for D.P.T.
-Direct Admit in their first three years of undergraduate work.
+Direct Entry: Current students who meet the established levels of academic success in the undergraduate courses (see below) can apply for D.P.T.
+Direct Entry in their first three years of undergraduate work.
 These students will have guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program.

 - Preferential FPU Application review for the current student into the FPU D.P.T. program: Students who have completed or will complete a bachelor’s degree before the start of the next D.P.T. class at Franklin Pierce University will be given preferential status in the application (see below)

 - Freshman P.T.
-Direct Admit: Admission Requirements for High School Applicants
+Direct Entry: Admission Requirements for High School Applicants

 - Minimum cumulative grade point average (CGPA), in academic courses only, of a 3.0 on a 4.0 scale (84/100)